 We’re looking for high school juniors and seniors who are:

 Changemaker runs for three weeks in the summer.
-The 2025 session will take place from July 28, 2025 to August 15, 2025.
+The 2026 session will take place from June 8, 2026 to June 26, 2026.
 Programming runs Monday through Friday, from 9am-5:00pm.
-There will be a mandatory half-day in-person orientation for students on July 21, 2025.
+There will be a mandatory online orientation on May 28, 2026.
 Potential applicants must be available for the entire program.
 No absences or accommodations will be made.

-All programming takes place at the Madison College Truax Campus.
-Students get to experience learning in a real college environment, with access to modern classrooms, technology, and support services.
+All programming takes place at the Madison College Goodman South Campus and The Hub.
+Students get to experience learning in a real college and business environment, with access to modern classrooms, technology, and support services across locations.

 No, Changemaker is completely free for participants.
 Lunch and supplies are provided each day.

-Students collaborate on real-world campaigns for community impact like raising awareness, advocating for policy, or transforming public narratives.
-These campaigns l include creative components like visual art, digital storytelling, and public installations.
+Students collaborate on real-world campaigns designed to create meaningful community impact—whether through raising awareness, influencing policy, or reshaping public narratives.
+These projects integrate creative expression, including visual art, digital storytelling, and public-facing installations.

 Restorative justice is a practice that focuses on healing, accountability, and relationship-building.
 At Changemaker, it’s how we build community, resolve conflict, and ensure that everyone’s voice matters.
 It’s also a key leadership skill that students carry with them beyond the program.